-Based on a study in 2011, it was found that 20% of hearings did not proceed as scheduled and 40% of postponements and cancellations were avoidable.
-Following discussions by the Oversight Committee, procedures were adopted aimed at ensuring that more hearings would proceed as scheduled.
-These included a requirement that all postponements requested within 10 weeks of the hearing date be approved by the presiding adjudicator.
+Following discussions by the Oversight Committee, new procedures were adopted and guidance provided to the parties aimed at reducing hearing postponements and cancellations and at ensuring that more hearings would proceed as scheduled.
+118 These new processes included a requirement that all postponements requested within 10 weeks of the hearing date be approved by the presiding adjudicator.
 The adjudicator would work with the parties to attempt to prevent postponement, and could impose consequences if a participant failed to attend a hearing without proper cause.
-In 2013, Oversight Committee approved an additional policy addressing hearing cancellations related to the Negotiated Settlement Process, and in 2015 approved a Guidance Paper addressing the failure of expert assessments to proceed.